What to See at the Hoh Rain Forest (Full Guide!)

 Phone: (360) 565-3000

-Hours for the Hoh Rain Forest Visitor Center vary according to the season.
-Check the website in advance to plan your visit.
+Hours for the visitor center vary according to the season.
+Check the visitor center website in advance to plan your visit.
 The visitor center is typically open daily during the summer, and it closes for a couple of months during the winter.
 During the off-season, the visitor center may be open only partially during the week.

-The Hoh Rain Forest Visitor Center will be able to provide you with important updates, such as road closures or potentially hazardous conditions.
+The visitor center will be able to provide you with important updates, such as road closures or potentially hazardous conditions.

-Inside the Hoh Rain Forest Visitor Center you’ll find a bookshop and you can get your National Parks Passport stamped when the visitor center is open.
+Inside the visitor center you’ll find a bookshop and you can get your National Parks Passport stamped when the visitor center is open.

 There are two short trails that start right by the visitor center.
 During the summer, a park ranger might even offer some guided walks.